Slashdot Log In

 There's nothing out there that can compete in ease of use, or power.
 Someone mentioned superior tools to web design (notepad, for example) and I can agree there.
 But for the rest of the products mentioned (among them, photoshop, illustrator, indesign etc.) there's nothing else that can hold a candle up to Adobe.

-The first rule of The GIMP (Score:5, Funny)
+The first rule of The GIMP is you don't talk about The GIMP.

 Watch how many moderation points get blown stifling any suggestion that The GIMP isn't up to the level of Photoshop.